-This project combines mātauranga Māori, western science and local kaitiakitanga to better understand the culturally and socially important species in Ōhiwa Harbour.
+This project combines mātauranga Māori, science and local kaitiakitanga to better understand the culturally and socially important species in Ōhiwa Harbour.

 |Kura Paul-Burke (University of Waikato) & Richard Bulmer (NIWA)||April 2020 – June 2023||$1,073,700|

-This research will bring together mātauranga Māori and western science to investigate habitat connectivity as it applies to the unique social, cultural and ecological context of Ōhiwa Harbour.
+This research will bring together mātauranga Māori and science to investigate habitat connectivity as it applies to the unique social, cultural and ecological context of Ōhiwa Harbour.
 Specifically, this will help better understand the degrading harbour and promote recovery of the once abundant mussel reefs and shellfish of Ōhiwa Harbour.

-The key aim is to co-develop and co-produce marine research that actively positions tikanga and mātauranga Māori as a fundamental approach alongside western science for present and future generations.
+The key aim is to co-develop and co-produce marine research that actively positions tikanga and mātauranga Māori as a fundamental approach alongside science for present and future generations.

 The other research aims are: